alexk99/the_router/quagga_bgp.md

 <img src="http://therouter.net/images/quagga.png">

-KNI interfaces should be created for every BisonRouter virtual interfaces (VIF) that is going to be used in dynamic routing with external routers.
+KNI interfaces should be created for every BisonRouter virtual interface (VIF) that is going to be used in dynamic routing with external routers.
 To do so a KNI flag must be used in the creation of a VIF.
 The KNI flag instructs the BisonRouter to create a KNI interface in the linux kernel and forward to it all packets that are destined to any ip address of the parent VIF.
 In other words all the conroll plane traffic